Anthony-Glatt/Pokedex/README.md

 # Pokedex

-> A react / mobx progressive web app
+A react / mobx Pokedex project.
+This project is being designed with the intention of being a progressive web app.

+PokeApi is utilized for Pokemon data.

 ### Get Started